Code-Institute-Submissions/DiscoverChina-MS2/README.md

  [Pexels](https://www.pexels.com/): Pexels was used to provide images for the website.
  ### Media
  * The photos used in the Gallery were obtained from two locations: Google Reviews and https://www.pexels.com/
+ * Trip Advisor and Wikipedia was utilized for information on the info options, and to provide a link to the corresponding option.

  ### Acknowledgements
  - Tim Nelson for his assistance with LeafletJS.